 If you're staying in Las Vegas but looking to explore some of the Southwestern United States' national parks, there are fortunately several great destinations within driving distance of the Vegas Strip.

-Also keep in mind that unless you have a National Parks Access Pass, many of these parks charge a fee for entry to help maintain the natural environment.
-In order to plan for these expenses in your trip budget, check out the associated website for each park for up-to-date pricing details.
+Keep in mind that unless you have a National Parks Access Pass, many of these parks charge a fee for entry to help maintain the natural environment.
+In order to plan for these expenses in your trip budget, check out the official website for each park for up-to-date pricing details.

 Yosemite National Park: California, 7 Hours